libfud/rcalc/README.md

 * ~~logarithms and exp~~
 * limits
 * ~~lists,~~ matrices and trees
-* help message for every feature
+* help message for every feature, builtin function, and an interface for documenting user defined functions
 * ~~sorting, filtering and mapping~~
 * graphing